TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

         | HLT
 --------+----------------------------------------------------
  0x2E   | 48 65 6C 6C 6F 21 00
-        | DAT "Hello!\0"
+        | %DAT "Hello!\0"
 ```

-### NUM - Number Insertion
+### %NUM - Number Insertion

-The `NUM` directive is similar to `DAT`, except it always inserts 8 bytes exactly, so can be used to represent 64-bit numbers for use in instructions which always work on 64-bit values, like maths and bitwise operations. `NUM` cannot be used to insert strings, only single 64-bit numerical values (including unsigned, signed, and floating point).
+The `%NUM` directive is similar to `%DAT`, except it always inserts 8 bytes exactly, so can be used to represent 64-bit numbers for use in instructions which always work on 64-bit values, like maths and bitwise operations. `%NUM` cannot be used to insert strings, only single 64-bit numerical values (including unsigned, signed, and floating point).

 An example: